MG Software.

 Frequently asked questions

-Cursor has an edge for large projects thanks to deep codebase indexing and the ability to understand context across multiple files.
-The Composer agent can coordinate changes across dozens of files.
-Copilot is steadily improving with workspace indexing, but Cursor remains stronger in cross-file intelligence.
+Cursor has a clear edge for large projects thanks to deep codebase indexing and the ability to understand context across multiple files and modules.
+The Composer agent can coordinate changes across dozens of files, which is essential for refactoring in monorepos.
+Copilot is steadily improving with workspace indexing and code graph, but Cursor remains stronger in cross-file intelligence.
+For projects with more than a hundred files, we find that Cursor gives significantly more accurate suggestions that account for project-specific conventions and patterns.

-Technically, you can install Copilot as an extension in Cursor, but this is not recommended since Cursor already provides its own AI autocomplete.
-The tools overlap significantly and may conflict.
+Technically, you can install Copilot as an extension in Cursor, but this is not recommended.
+Both tools offer their own AI autocomplete and chat features, causing them to overlap and conflict.
+You will get duplicate suggestions, higher latency, and confusion about which tool generated a particular suggestion.
 It is best to choose one as your primary AI assistant.
+If you want to evaluate both, use them in separate projects during a test period of at least two weeks.

-Cursor Pro costs $20/month compared to $10/month for Copilot Pro.
-Both offer a free tier.
-Cursor is more expensive but provides a complete IDE with deeper AI integration.
+Cursor Pro costs $20 per month compared to $10 per month for Copilot Pro.
+Both offer a free tier with limited features.
+Cursor is more expensive but provides a complete IDE with deeper AI integration and more model choice.
 Copilot is more affordable if you already have a preferred editor and just want to add AI autocomplete and chat.
+For teams, the difference is larger: Cursor Business costs $40 per seat versus $19 for Copilot Business, which represents a significant cost advantage for Copilot at larger team sizes.

 MG Software